-A saddle in the form we know today was first found in a Siberian Burial tomb dating back to 500 BC.
+Whilst the earliest form of saddles were probably no more than pieces of cloth or pads placed on the horses back, the first saddles as we know them today were found in a Siberian Burial tomb dating back to 500 BC.

-The history of Horse riding equipment, specifically saddles can be traced back to about 700 BC, although there is disagreement about dates, with some scholars citing evidence that Equus (Latin for horse) or horses were being ridden as far back as 4000 BC by the Chinese.
+The earliest saddles can be physically traced back to about 500 BC, although there is disagreement about dates, with some scholars citing evidence that Equus (Latin for horse) or horses were being ridden as far back as 4000 BC by the Chinese.
 Horses were ridden bareback, there was no such thing as a saddle, or a bridle, instead, all that separated rider and horse was a piece of tasselled cloth, held on to the horse’s back by a strip of material, known in modern times as a girth.
 A simple rope looped around the neck controlled the horse.

 Over the next thousand years or so, cloths turned into pads and the thickness of the pad increased providing more comfort for both horse and rider.
 Although designs progressed, something we would recognize as a saddle today was not evidenced until around 500 BC when examples of saddle frames incorporating leather cushions, a pommel, and a cantle were found in the Siberian burial tombs of Eurasian nomads, however, early saddles were still treeless and did not use stirrups.